eMahtab/abstract-factory-design-pattern/README.md

 ```

 With the code implementing the Abstract Factory pattern , we have taken out the Package type from the getRoom() and getFood() method signature.

+With this the factory will always return the appropriate Room and Food types, according to the package,
+and mismatch of the classes (Standard room with Premium Food types and vice versa) will not happen.